errbufferoverfl/garden.errbufferoverfl.me/content/_index.md

 - 📖 [[/notes|the notebook]]: a collection of musings and evolving ideas.
 - 🎨 [[the art studio]]: art & illustrative projects, notes and musings.
 - 🗑️ [[the recycling bin]]: abandoned, archived or long-term incomplete work.
-- 📚 [[/the-antilibrary|the antilibrary]]: books that are in some state of read, being read, or to be read.
+- 📚 [[the antilibrary|the antilibrary]]: books that are in some state of read, being read, or to be read.
 - 🎙️ [[/soapbox|the soapbox]]: meetup, conference and training that I've previously delivered.

 Want to get in touch?
 Checkout [where to find me](https://links.errbufferoverfl.me).